ThomasWaytec/BitTangler/README.md

 # Bit-Tangler

-Bit-Tangler facilitates controlled file corruption through byte overwrites.
+Bit-Tangler allows controlled file corruption through byte overwrites.
 Users can specify the percentage of data to be affected, introducing a touch of randomness for realistic scenarios.
 Tailor the intensity for controlled testing, providing a user-friendly tool to explore and fortify data integrity with precision.

 ## Download and Compilation
 ### Prerequisites: